masc-it/ScrapingMonkey/docs/README.md

 A **pipeline action** is a json object made in this way:

-- name: A meaningful alias for an action.
+- name: A meaningful alias for the action.
 This is a user defined constant, useful to retrieve data in the response.
 - type (string)
 	- CLICK
 	- RUN_SCRIPT